Health Care Screening

 Breast Exam – Each screening visit

-Rectal Exam – Each screening visit – Age over 40
+Rectal Exam (check stools for blood) – Each screening visit – Age over 40

-Tonometry (glaucoma check) – Age over 45 every 2 years
+Tonometry (Glaucoma check) – Each Screening Visit – age over 40 every 2 years (dependent on risk)

-Proctoscopy – (Flexible Sigmoidoscopy, colonoscopy) – Every 10 years after age 40 (more often in selected patients)
+Proctoscopy – (Flexible Sigmoidoscopy/Colonoscopy/CT Colongraphy) – Every 10 years after age 40-50 (more often in selected patients)

 Lab Tests

-Stool for Occult Blood – Over 40 each screening visit
+Stool for Occult Blood – Each screening visit over age 40

 Teach